 Biocatalysts develop and manufacture speciality enzymes from small to large scale quantities.

-Professor Errington applied for a CBMNet Business Interaction Voucher with Biocatalysts Limited to evaluate Bacillus subtilis as a suitable prokaryotic host for Biocatalysts’ multi-host platform for the recombinant production of industrial enzymes.
+Professor Errington applied for a CBMNet Business Interaction Voucher with Biocatalysts Limited to evaluate B. subtilis as a suitable prokaryotic host for Biocatalysts’ multi-host platform for the recombinant production of industrial enzymes.